w3f/Grants-Program/applications/polkakeeper.md

 # UI Development
 We will implement a basic frontend component in React + Javascript + Polkadot.js.
 This component can be incorporated into the implementing platform's User Interface.
+## UI: User goals
+1. Load the application in the browser
+1. Sign in to a chain with a wallet
+1. Choose Keeper
+1. See Keeper details
+1. Choose Account/Position to act on
+1. See Asset to Pay
+1. See Asset to Get
+1. See needed Amount to pay
+1. Choose Amount to pay
+1. Choose whether to Borrow from Vault
+1. See available borrowable amount from Vault
+1. Execute transaction

 # Team
 ## Team members